tedsluis/docker-dump1090/README.md

 * Toggle plane colors between Altitude colors and adb-s/mlat position colors.
 * Toggle the heatmap, the range/altitude view and the range rings on and off (including their panel and legends).

+It is build on the latest Debian image according the default installation instruction by Obj.
+Some packages were added, because they are not default available in the official Debian Docker image.
+The way in which the Lightttpd and Dump1090 services are started is slidely different as is usual with containers.
+The configuration is of course without user interaction.

 # Usage

 Download the dockerfile and build the image yourself: